Deem02/python-bank-project/readme.md

 ## Project Overview

 This project is a comprehensive, command-line interface (CLI) banking application built entirely in Python.
-Enter only numbers for better User experience.
+Using only numbers for better User experience.
 It demonstrates core software engineering principles, including Object-Oriented Programming (OOP), reliable file saving, and a focus on unit testing.

 The application simulates a real-world banking system where cashiers can manage customer accounts.
 All customer and account data is persistently stored and retrieved from .csv file.